marko-londo/Twitter-Sentiment/README.md

 ## Insights

 After training, the model was used to extract tweets mentioning Amazon, leading to various insights.
 Word cloud visualizations and a bar chart for word frequencies showcase the most common words in positive and negative tweets.
 The sentiment analysis bar chart then breaks down the overall sentiment of these Amazon-related tweets.
+The model successfully achieved a 72% accuracy rate when predicting tweet sentiments.